Hidden fees & budget planning for property purchase

 Investment Property Considerations

-Investors face additional costs and different tax structures.
-The new “Bëllegen Akt Investisseurs” tax credit provides up to €20,000 per person in notary fee reductions for VEFA (future state of completion) rental investments, but requires renting the property for at least two years.
+Investors should note that the “Bëllegen Akt Investisseurs” tax credit that provided up to €20,000 per person in notary fee reductions for VEFA (future state of completion) rental investments ended on December 31, 2024, and is no longer available.

 Budgeting Strategies and Timeline Planning

-Effective budget planning requires adding 10-15% to the property purchase price to cover all additional expenses.
-For a €500,000 property, budget an additional €50,000 to €75,000 for fees, inspections, insurance, and moving costs.
+Effective budget planning requires adding 10-15% to the property purchase price to cover all additional real estate fees and hidden costs.
+For a €500,000 property purchased in December 2025, budget an additional €50,000 to €75,000 for fees, inspections, insurance, and moving costs.

-When planning your purchase timeline, our complete guide to buying property in Luxembourg in 2025 provides step-by-step guidance through the entire process, helping you coordinate timing to maximize available incentives.
+When planning your purchase timeline, our complete guide to buying property in Luxembourg in 2025 provides step-by-step guidance through the entire process, helping you understand all real estate fees Luxembourg buyers face.

 Documentation and Preparation

-Proper documentation preparation can prevent delays and additional costs.
-Having all required documents needed for a sale organized from the start streamlines the process and reduces the risk of last-minute complications that could incur additional fees.
+Proper documentation preparation can prevent delays and additional hidden fees.
+Having all required documents needed for a sale organized from the start streamlines the process and reduces the risk of last-minute complications that could incur additional charges.

 Understanding the complete buying property process and steps helps you anticipate when various costs will arise and plan your cash flow accordingly.